-We live in a country where the inhabitants of just about every stillwater are known and charted, so rivers represent the last frontier of the unknown.
+We live in a country where the inhabitants of just about every stillwater are known and charted, so river carp fishing represent the last frontier of the unknown.
 They present many challenges to carp anglers, but the rewards include catching fish that may very well have never seen a hook before.

 Target rivers close to carp lakes that have previously flooded